harsimranthethi/agri-app/README.md

-# React App for Simflix
+# Agri Sensor Feed Data

-This project is reposible for the frontend web application for Simflix Project.
+This project is reposible for the frontend web application for the Agridata Project.

 ## Available Scripts